rikimbili/Glasscord-Installer-for-VSCode/readme.md

 # [=============> Installation <=============]

-1. Download the [latest zip file](https://github.com/Rikimbili/glasscord_installer/releases/latest/download/glasscord_installer.zip) and extract it anywhere you like
+1. Download the [latest zip file](https://github.com/Rikimbili/glasscord_installer/releases/latest/download/glasscord_installer.zip) and extract it anywhere you like.
-2. Fully close Visual Studio Code and open glasscord_installer.exe; if any error is displayed, reopen the file with administrator privilieges.
+2. Fully close Visual Studio Code.
+3. Open glasscord_installer.exe; if any error is displayed, reopen the file with administrator privilieges.
-3. Profit
+4. Profit.

 Optional: Make a shortcut to the file on your desktop so you dont have to be searching for it whenever you need it.
 Make sure you don't COPY the file because glasscord.asar needs to be in the same location